 In addition to academic learning, summertime provides great opportunities for developing social skills.
 Playing games with family or friends can encourage turn-taking.
 Sharing is a key part of playing with toys.
 Developing their oral language skills occurs as children interact with others.
 Learning to compromise, use positive strategies to cope with emotions, and solve problems are also valuable skills that children can continue developing during the summer.

-Your kids may also want to join the library’s summer reading program.
+Your kids may enjoy joining the library’s summer reading program.
 Summer can be a great time to encourage them to try new books and spend more time reading, especially if you have a reluctant reader.
 If you have any travel planned, pack a few books—kids stuck in a car for hours on end might just be tempted to crack that book open.

 Don’t Forget Phys Ed